jasonhtpham/baas-service-nft-eth-express/README.md

 We used solidity compiler version **0.8.17** and pragma solidity **^0.8.0** for our development of the contract.

-Within the source code of this service, there are files called Company.sol, Share.sol, and Coin.sol within src/contracts folder which contain the solidity code for the contracts.
+Within the source code of this service, there are files called NFT.sol within src/contracts folder which contain the solidity code for the contracts.
 The ABIs and ByteCodes for these contracts which are required to deploy and interact with the methods on the contract are within the ABI and ByteCode folders respectively within the src/contracts folder.

 The setup bit at the start of the controller is the most important part of the service.
 If this fails, the service will not work as expected.